 Biomedical Informatics (BMI)

-The Biomedicial Informatics research group at the Department of Informatics focuses on computational and statistical applications in the medical and biological sciences.
+The Biomedicial Informatics research group (BMI) in the Section for Machine Learning (ML) at the Department of Informatics (IFI) focuses on computational and statistical applications in the medical and biological sciences.
 Combined, the two research areas bioinformatics and statistical genomics cover most of our activities.

 The group also includes people at Simula with adjunct positions at IFI.